biometrixtech/PreProcessing/README.md

 Training Process:
   Reads recording of coach performing specific exercise, calculates quaternions, and checks for missing data.
 Uses calibration offsets to transform orientation data to the body frame and acceleration to the adjusted inertial frame.
 Calculates phase.
 Uses hip acceleration to determine plane of motion and phase paired with hip orientation to determine stance.
 Plane and stance generalized to characteristic booleans describing exercise.
 Exercise acceleration characterized using total acceleration.
 Saves successful attempts to biometrix-trainingprocessedcontainer and exercise characterizations to TrainingEvent Table.

-  Test data sets under preProcessing/app/test/data/runBaseFeet.
+  Test data sets under preProcessing/app/test/data/trainingSystemExecution.

+  Run - trainingSystemExecution.py

   Input - (data, 'filename')